How to Mother Yourself

 In the absence of internalized mothering, mistakes often trigger shame spirals: self-attack, withdrawal, rumination, or emotional numbing.
 These responses increase distress and make future mistakes more likely.

-Repair is the ability to respond to failure with steadiness:
+Repair is the ability to respond to failure with steadiness: an active act of staying with yourself after mistakes.

 acknowledging what happened